 Even on mature olive trees, the newer, more tender growth is still adversely affected by cold temperatures with leaves turning brown and dropping, so avoid pruning in late Summer as this can stimulate new growth which is more susceptible to the cold.

-Sudden drops in temperature can result in significant amount of leaves falling off.
+Sudden drops in temperature can result in a significant amount of leaves falling off.

-Cold temperatures in Winter also reduces the rate of evaporation from the soil, which can cause the olive tree stress, that causes the leaves to turn yellow and drop off.
+Cold temperatures in Winter also reduce the rate of evaporation from the soil, which can cause the olive tree stress, which causes the leaves to turn yellow and drop off.

 How to Revive Olive Trees That are Losing Leaves

 - Always plant olive trees in an area of full sun to prevent leaves from dropping off.
-The most important characteristics of the olive tree’s native Mediterranean range to recreate when growing olive trees is full sun, by planting the tree in an open sunny area and well draining soil.
-Olive trees are surprisingly resilient when it comes to transplanting, and if you the tree is in shade, I would I recommend transplanting or cutting back any overhanging tree boughs that may be overgrown and cast shade on your garden to save the olive tree.
-With more light, then tree has more energy to regrow leaves.
+The most important characteristic of the olive tree’s native Mediterranean range to recreate when growing olive trees is in full sun, by planting the tree in an open sunny area and well-draining soil.
+Olive trees are surprisingly resilient when it comes to transplanting, and if the tree is in shade, I would recommend transplanting or cutting back any overhanging tree boughs that may be overgrown and cast shade on your garden to save the olive tree.
+With more light, the tree has more energy to regrow leaves.

-- Treat younger, less mature olive trees with thinner trunks like citrus tress in Winter to avoid losing leaves.
+- Treat younger, less mature olive trees with thinner trunks like citrus trees in Winter to avoid losing leaves.
 Keep a close eye on the weather forecast to anticipate whether to either protect your olive tree with horticultural fleece or move the olive tree indoors.
-If the temperatures are approaching freezing 32°F (0°C) due to a sudden fluctuation then some fleece around the olive trees more tender new growth can prevent frost damage and avoid any more leaves falling off.
+If the temperatures are approaching freezing 32°F (0°C) due to a sudden fluctuation then some fleece around the olive trees with more tender new growth can prevent frost damage and prevent any more leaves from falling off.

-- If a more mature tree with a large trunk has lost its leaves then typically the damaged is localized to the newer growth and the olive tree should be able to recover in Spring and regrow its leaves, although prolonged temperatures of 14°F (-10°C) are likely to be the cause of a dying olive tree.
-Horticultural fleece always helps to insulate excessive damage and leaf loss, however this is obviously prevention rather then a cure.
+- If a more mature tree with a large trunk has lost its leaves then typically the damage is localized to the newer growth and the olive tree should be able to recover in Spring and regrow its leaves, although prolonged temperatures of 14°F (-10°C) are likely to be the cause of a dying olive tree.
+Horticultural fleece always helps to insulate excessive damage and leaf loss, however, this is obviously prevention rather than a cure.

-Even if the cold has caused the olive tree to lose all its leaves and die back, the root stock underneath is still insulated from the cold and can regenerate, so it likely the olive tree can recover.
+Even if the cold has caused the olive tree to lose all its leaves and die back, the rootstock underneath is still insulated from the cold and can regenerate, so it is likely the olive tree can recover.

 Olive Tree Leaves Turning Yellow or Brown and Dying

 - Symptoms.
-Leaves turning yellow or brown, and sometimes droop in appearance or drop off the tree.
+Leaves turn yellow or brown, and sometimes droop in appearance or drop off the tree.
 The leaves can also curl up.

 - Causes.
-Too much moisture around the roots due to overwatering, slow draining soils or pot drainage.
-Occasionally drought and dry soil causes the leaves to turn yellow.
+Too much moisture around the roots due to overwatering, slow-draining soils, or pot drainage.
+Occasionally drought and dry soil cause the leaves to turn yellow.

 Common problems when cultivating olive trees is that they are watered too often or planted in rich soil that holds lots of moisture and drains slowly after bouts of rainfall.